Things to Do in Rotorua – Geothermal, Culture & Adventure

 What makes Rotorua a Must-Do?

-Nowhere else in NZ packs geothermal icons, living Maori culture (Te Pa Tu, Mitai, Te Puia), and easy adventure so close together.
-Add hot tubs at Secret Spot, lake paddling (day or glow-worm night), ziplining with Rotorua Canopy Tours, mountain biking in Whakarewarewa Forest, and short scenic flights to Mt Tarawera—it’s effortless to build a 1–2 day plan: geothermal in the morning, an activity or soak by late afternoon, culture at night.
+Nowhere else in New Zealand packs geothermal icons, living Maori culture, and easy adventure so close together.
+It’s effortless to build a memorable 1–2 day itinerary: geothermal attractions in the morning, adventure or a soak by late afternoon, and cultural experiences in the evening.

 Quick facts about Rotorua: